IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/Git/Prompt/git commit.md

 ## Committing all in one go

 - The `-a` flag allows us to bypass `git add .` and do the commit all in one go
+- _but new files you have not told Git about are not affected_

 ```bash
 git commit -a -m "my message"